ChandraPrakash-Bathula/Movie-Recommendation-System/README.md

 <b>2.
 Data Preprocessing:</b> The collected data was cleaned and processed to ensure high-quality and reliable recommendations.

-<b></b>3.
-Collaborative Filtering: We used Surprise-based SVD and KNN algorithms to implement collaborative filtering, predicting movie ratings based on user behavior.
+<b>3.
+Collaborative Filtering:</b> We used Surprise-based SVD and KNN algorithms to implement collaborative filtering, predicting movie ratings based on user behavior.

-<b></b>4.
-Content-Based Filtering: Content-based filtering was implemented to recommend movies based on the movie's features, such as title, genre, and cast.
+<b>4.
+Content-Based Filtering:</b> Content-based filtering was implemented to recommend movies based on the movie's features, such as title, genre, and cast.

-<b></b>5.
-Model Evaluation: We evaluated various models and compared their performance using Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).
+<b>5.
+Model Evaluation:</b> We evaluated various models and compared their performance using Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).

 ## Observations